-NEP Worldwide was created in 1997 when representatives of Stetson University, the National Education Association (NEA), Performance Learning Systems (PLS) and the Walt Disney Corporation first met in Washington, D.C.
+NEP was created in 1997 when representatives of Stetson University, the National Education Association (NEA), and Performance Learning Systems (PLS) first met in Washington, D.C.
 With three years of funding from the Ford Foundation, and additional funding from from the Walt Disney Corporation, the National Educator Program was born.
 Its goal was to provide world-class staff development to classroom teachers, school administrators and district-level administration on best practices for classroom instruction and successful school change.
 NEP was based in Florida from 1997-2007 and served as a division of Stetson University and later, Performance Learning Systems.

-On May 1, 2008 NEP Worldwide incorporated as a Colorado-based educational organization.
-Now, NEP has offices in Denver, Orlando, and a lab school in Brooklyn, is internationally recognized, and continues to focus on best practices and helping educators increase their students' successes.
+On May 1, 2008 NEP incorporated as a Colorado-based educational organization.
+Now, NEP has offices in Denver and Orlando, volunteer desks overseas, and continues to focus on best practices and helping educators increase their students' successes.

 Far Left: Dr. Robert Werner, NEP Executive Director 1997-2000

 Near Left: Dr. Mark A. Thompson, NEP Executive Director 2000-present